drangara/MFIX-Exa/docs/source_docs/getting_started/BuildingCMake.rst

 the top-level MFix-Exa repo to see whether the AMReX submodule has new commits, modified files, or untracked files.

-To update the AMReX submodule referenced by MFiX-Exa:
+To update the AMReX submodule referenced by MFIX-Exa:

 .. code:: shell